albinkc/XDiFF/README.md

 # What is XDiFF?
  XDiFF is an Extended Differential Fuzzing Framework built for finding vulnerabilities in software.
-It collects as much data as possible from different executions an then tries to infer different potential vulnerabilities based on the different outputs obtained.
+It collects as much data as possible from different executions and then tries to infer different potential vulnerabilities based on the different outputs obtained.
  The vulnerabilities can either be found in isolated pieces of software or by
  comparing: